Lately, I've been playing around with drawing flowers with Python and Pillow.

 Rather than having to split up the email (which isn't ideal in many situations), you can compress the PDF files themselves.
 Here are a couple of strategies for doing that, both using the wonderful Ghostscript interpreter.

-It's one of those old school things that's still awesome.
+You might remember Ghostscript from your college days.
+It's one of those old school things that's still awesome. |

 In the end, I used ps2pdf to reduce 28MB of PDF files down to 12MB.